Mothers Day

-mother kisses the cheek of young daughter in garden full of white flowers
+mother kissing cheek of young daughter in rose garden

 You might call her Mom, Mommy, Mama, Ma or Mother.
 Sometimes, she’s Mum.